Chart Color Schemes

 Mosman - North demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Mosman - North's educational attainment significantly exceeds broader benchmarks.
-58.0% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Mosman North significantly exceeds broader benchmarks.
+As of 2021, 58.0% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 37.5%, followed by postgraduate qualifications (16.7%) and graduate diplomas (3.8%).
-Vocational pathways account for 19.2% of qualifications, with advanced diplomas at 11.2% and certificates at 8.0%.
+Vocational pathways account for 19.2% of qualifications among those aged 15 and above, with advanced diplomas making up 11.2% and certificates 8.0%.

 Educational participation is high, with 27.2% of residents currently enrolled in formal education.
-This includes 8.3% in primary, 7.8% in secondary, and 6.4% in tertiary education.
-The area's 4 schools have a combined enrolment of 1,541 students.
-Mosman - North demonstrates exceptional educational performance with an ICSEA score of 1166, placing its schools among the most advantaged nationally.
-The educational mix includes 2 primary and 2 K-12 schools.
-School places per 100 residents are 10.7, below the regional average of 19.2, with some students likely attending schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+This includes 8.3% in primary education, 7.8% in secondary education, and 6.4% pursuing tertiary education.
+As of 2021, Mosman North's four schools have a combined enrollment of 1,541 students.
+The area demonstrates exceptional educational performance with an ICSEA score of 1166, placing local schools among the most advantaged nationally.
+The educational mix includes two primary and two K-12 schools.
+School places per 100 residents (10.7) fall below the regional average (19.2), indicating some students may attend schools in adjacent areas.
+Note: where school enrollments are marked 'n/a', please refer to the parent campus for accurate figures.

 Frequently Asked Questions - Education